Tablets, Oral Concentrate and Oral Solution

 |It is important to talk with your healthcare provider about the risks of treating depression and also the risks of not treating it.
 You should discuss all treatment choices with your healthcare provider. |

-ZOLOFT is safe and effective in treating children with OCD age 6 to 17 years.
+ZOLOFT is indicated in treating children with OCD age 6 to 17 years.

 It is not known if ZOLOFT is safe and effective for use in children under 6 years of age with OCD or children with other behavior health conditions.